arcum42/ComfyUI_SageUtils/README.md

 The lora_stack then needs to go to a "Lora Stack Loader" node.
 Pipe your model, clip, and the lora_stack through this node, and it'll load all the loras in the stack.
 Make sure to also hook the lora_stack to the construct node if you want them showing up in the metadata.

+You could also use the "Model + Lora Stack Loader" node instead, which accepts a model_info input as well, and loads both the checkpoint and the lora.

 Alternative nodes for this are in [ComfyUI-Lora-Auto-Trigger-Words](https://github.com/idrirap/ComfyUI-Lora-Auto-Trigger-Words) and [Comfyroll Studio](https://github.com/Suzie1/ComfyUI_Comfyroll_CustomNodes) and others.

 In order for it to print your KSampler information, it'll need to get that as well, and that's what the "Sampler Info" node is for.
 I've *also* added a "KSampler w/ Sampler Info" node, so you can hook the info node to both the KSampler and the Construct node.
+Or there's the "KSampler + Decoder" nodes, if you want to decode the VAE at the same time.

 Another area where this can be quite useful is hooking the same "Sampler Info" node to *multiple* KSamplers.